nerrons/nerrons.github.io/_posts/2019-06-17-gsoc-report-3.md

 - When the xlet is on the right-most edge of the canvas, show the tooltip on the left of the cursor.
 - Integrate the new K12 abstractions from Pd-l2ork 1.0.
 - It might be a good idea to separate `<g>`s that draw the border and the xlets of an abstraction, so the content of GOP (especially images) can extend out of the borders without covering up the xlets.

+# One more thing
+My mentors, Ivica Ico Bukvic and Jonathan Wilkes, are great.
+Not only they answer my questions in great detail and review my code thoroughly, they do have faith in me when I am troubled by real-life problems and could not perform as well.
+I am extremely grateful about their mentoring and will keep contributing to Purr Data after GSoC.
+Thank you, and all the great minds who realized Pd.